arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/datasheet/datasheet.md

 - **ESLOV connector**: The Nicla Sense Env can be powered through the power supply of a connected Portenta or MKR family board by using the ESLOV connector.
 - **External +3.3 VDC power supply**: This can be connected to the VCC pin of the board's header connector.
+- **Onboard P-MOD connector**: The Nicla Sense Env can also be powered through the power pins (VCC pin) of the onboard P-MOD connector (VCC pin) using an external +3.3 VDC power supply.

 A detailed figure below illustrates the power options available on the Nicla Sense Env and the main system power architecture.